cutwater/FlaskWorkshop/docs/flask-first-app.rst

     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

 It means that your application is available by URL ``http://127.0.0.1:5000``.
-So simply copy this URL to your brouwser and you will see the page:
+So simply copy this URL to your browser and you will see the page:

 .. image:: image/screenshot/flask-hello-world.png